Thursday, 2/23/12,

 In 1987, during my first year of college, I read Frances Moore Lappés book Diet for a Small Planet.
 Basically, Lappé argues that cycling grains, soy, and corn through animals so that we can eat their flesh or consume their milk and eggs is vastly inefficient, environmentally destructive, and contributes to poverty and starvation in the developing world.

+After reading Lappé, I wondered how I could claim to care about the environment, how I could claim to care about global poverty, if I kept eating meat, dairy products, and eggs.
 It also occurred to me that animals are made of the same stuff as humans—flesh and blood, and that they suffer just as we do.
 I grew up in Minnesota and Oklahoma, and it always saddened me to see trucks loaded with turkeys, chickens, pigs, or cows driving through the bitter Minnesota winter or the sweltering, arid Oklahoma summer, taking the animals, through all weather extremes, to what I knew would be a gruesome death.
 Taken together, the arguments were simply overwhelming.
 I decided to become a vegan.

 Back to those top five reasons we hear for going vegan: A vegan diet is, without a doubt, the best choice for our health, the only sustainable choice for the environment, and the only choice that expresses in a positive manner who we are in the world—compassionate people, compassionate toward people and toward animals.